-Created around home movie footage contributed by local community members and archives, The Batley Picture Show sweeps through the childhood experiences, social scenes, sports, industry, architecture and future dreams of the town and its diverse people.
+Created around home movie footage contributed by local community members and archives, The Batley Picture Show journeyed through the childhood experiences, social scenes, sports, industry, architecture and future dreams of the town and its diverse people.

 ‘A stunning show by international outdoor events company, Periplum.
 The night’s sky was illuminated with bright pink mist as a dazzling aerial performance combining film, music, live theatre, and pyrotechnics told the story of Batley’s manufacturing, sporting and cultural heritage over the last 100 years.
 The highlight of Batley festival.’